Select your shipping location to see your price and delivery times

 Baumpaten Deutschland

-At ekomia, sustainability isn’t just a buzzword – it’s part of our DNA.
-That’s why, as of May 2025, we’re proud to be a tree sponsor ourselves.
-One special aspect: we were able to choose exactly where our trees would be planted.
-We selected a site in Schönwalde, near Berlin, where in October 2025 a monoculture forest will be transformed into a climate-resilient mixed woodland.
-A tangible step toward fulfilling our responsibility.
+For us at ekomia, sustainability is not an empty phrase – it’s part of our DNA.
+That’s why we’ve been proud tree sponsors ourselves since May 2025.
+The best part: we were able to choose freely where our trees are planted.
+We chose an area in Schönwalde near Berlin, where a monoculture forest will be transformed into a site-appropriate mixed forest in October 2025.
+A concrete step that reflects our commitment to taking responsibility.

 Frequently asked questions